Independent Co-Educational Day & Boarding School for Ages 2 - 18. The Best of British Boarding by the Sea.

 All students are allocated a personal tutor and will have regular meetings to discuss areas that the student is concerned about.

-PSHEE is not taught as a separate subject but will form part of the Enrichment and Skills Programme that is delivered.
-Students are also free to speak to the Head of Sixth Form and any of the nursing staff in the San if they wish to.
+Anita Carr is also Head of Student Welfare and students are also encouraged to speak to the Head of Sixth Form, Anita and any of the nursing staff in the San at any time if they wish to.